Skip to main content

 • FAQs

-Metrobus from and to Miami Airport
+Metrobus to and from Miami Airport

-❓ Quick Questions about the Metrobus
+❓ Quick Questions about Metrobus

 • 🏖️ Which bus takes me to South Beach?
-The 150 Miami Beach Airport Express route is the most direct and popular way to get to South Beach.
+The 150 Miami Beach Airport Express route is the most direct and popular to get to South Beach.

 Image